-We will not be able to offer a school lunch program.
-Parents should plan on packing a healthy snack and lunch for your child daily.
+Currently, we offer a school breakfast and lunch program through the school district’s Nutrition Services.
+Parents should plan on packing a healthy snack and lunch for their children daily.

 Is there a fee for Boreal Sun?

-Boreal Sun has a supplies fee of $50/Semester, due in August and January.
+Boreal Sun has a supplies fee of $50/student/semester, due in August and January.
 This supply fee covers the cost of our specialized student supplies.
 No additional supplies will be required at the beginning of the year, so you will not need to shop for pencils or notebooks, for example, prior to the first day of school.
-Financial assistance is available through the district’s Free and Reduced Lunch program.
-This confidential application will determine if you qualify for a free or reduced supplies fee.
-In order to ease the burden to families with multiple children, no family will be required to pay more than $250/year for supplies.
+Financial assistance is available.
+If your student qualifies for free or reduced lunch, you may qualify for a free or reduced supplies fee.
+In order to ease the burden on families with multiple children, no family will be required to pay more than $250/year for supplies.

 What is the daily schedule at Boreal Sun?

-Does Boreal Sun require parents contribute volunteer hours?
+Does Boreal Sun require parents to contribute volunteer hours?

 Boreal Sun depends on parent involvement and support.
 We will ask parents to pledge to contribute the number of volunteer hours they are able.
 The school suggests 20-45 hours per year, per family.

-A Public Waldorf charter school strives to blend the Waldorf philosophy (traditionally found in private Waldorf Schools) with traditional public school standards and goals.
+A Public Waldorf-inspired charter school strives to blend Waldorf philosophy (traditionally found in private Waldorf Schools) with traditional public school standards and goals.

-Waldorf Education strives to meet students’ readiness at each age and stage of development.
+Waldorf-inspired education strives to meet students’ readiness at each age and stage of development.
 Waldorf Education is known for nurturing a lifelong love of learning.
-Today more than 900 Waldorf schools exist worldwide.
+Today, more than 900 Waldorf schools exist worldwide.
 Those outside the United States are predominantly public schools.
-In the United States, Waldorf Education began as a private/independent school movement, but has become a charter school movement as well.
+In the United States, Waldorf Education began as a private (independent) school movement, but has become a charter school movement as well.

-Waldorf schools are known to utilize movement, experiential, and artistic elements in every subject so the children have a hands-on experience of learning.
+Waldorf-inspired schools are known to utilize movement, experiential, and artistic elements in every subject, so children have a hands-on experience of learning.
 Teachers aim to teach the whole child—the head, as well as the heart and hands.
 Subjects are explored deeply and interwoven together in order to encourage children to be deep explorers, connected to and interested in their fellow human beings and the world.

 What are the main differences between a charter school inspired by Waldorf Education and other public schools?

-- Lessons are cross-curricular and arts-integrated to provide in depth study of each subject.
+Lessons are cross-curricular and arts-integrated to provide an in-depth study of each subject.

-- The daily routine is structured with recognition of a child’s natural learning rhythms.
+The daily routine is structured with the recognition of a child’s natural learning rhythms.

 What is cross-curricular and arts-integrated?